John FitzWalter, 2nd Baron FitzWalter: Royal service and war in France

 Diplomatic relations between England and France had been tempestuous for some years, and in 1337 crisis broke out when the king of France, Philip VI, confiscated the Duchy of Aquitaine, then a possession of English kings.
 In response, King Edward invaded France, thus beginning the Hundred Years' War.
 Harris has described the young men of FitzWalter's class and generation as being "untapped pools of genteel manpower", manpower which the King was determined to exploit.
 FitzWalter was summoned alongside 43 other Essex knights to muster in Ipswich in December 1338.
 Armed and ready to fight, FitzWalter joined the retinue of William de Bohun, who had recently been created Earl of Northampton.

 FitzWalter gained a reputation as a good soldier during Edward III's early campaigns, and he periodically returned to fight in France over the course of his career.
 In 1346, for example, no longer serving under Northampton, he served with the Prince of Wales, with whom FitzWalter indentured to serve for six months at a wage of 100 marks.
 In return he brought the Prince 20 men-at-arms (himself, four other knights and 15 esquires) and 12 archers.
 As part of the Black Prince's vanguard FitzWalter fought at the siege of Calais in 1346.
 He was by now an experienced soldier and had been made a knight banneret.
 He was still on campaign in France in 1348, by which time he had returned to Northampton's service.

 FitzWalter frequently returned to England to attend parliament.
 He was first summoned as Johannes de fitz Wauter in 1340, and was to attend every session for the next 20 years.
 He was also a royal councillor, having been appointed in 1341 and serving in that capacity until 1358.
-In 1342 FitzWalter was one of 250 knights to take part in a great tournament held at Dustable, alongside his later partner in crime, Sir Robert Marney.
+In 1342 FitzWalter was one of 250 knights to take part in a great tournament held at Dunstable, alongside his later partner in crime, Sir Robert Marney.

 At some point in his career, FitzWalter married Eleanor, second daughter of Henry Percy, Lord Percy.
 They had at least two children, Walter, his heir, and a daughter Alice (d.
 11 May 1400).
 Alice married Aubrey de Vere, 10th Earl of Oxford, although it is unknown whether this was during her father's lifetime.